JayeshPillai/manhole-website/contact.md

 **Donations:**

-If you wish to donate to this project, you can do it here.
 Details coming soon.
+If you wish to donate to this project, please check back here. <br>